ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/grid-packages/index.md

 }
 ```

-The rest of this page will discuss the use of packages.
 Please refer to the [modules](../grid-modules/) documentation for more information on that side of things.

-Please refer to the Getting Started guides for a walkthrough on how to install and use these packages from the ground up:
+Please refer to the [Getting Started](../getting-started/) guides for a walkthrough on how to install and use these packages from the ground up: